Second Seminole War: General Gaines' expedition

 When a crossing was attempted at the ford of the Withlacoochee, Lt.
-James Izard was wounded (and later died).
-General Gaines was stuck.
-He could not cross the river, and if he returned to Fort King his men would be out of rations.
-Gaines had his men construct a fortification, called Camp Izard, and sent word to General Clinch.
+James Izard was wounded (and later died), and General Gaines was stuck by a bullet.
+Unable to ford the river, and not having enough ration to return to Fort King, Gaines and his men constructed a fortification, called Camp Izard, and sent word to General Clinch.
 Gaines hoped that the Seminoles would concentrate around Camp Izard, and that Clinch's forces could then hit the Seminoles in their flank, crushing them between the two forces.
 General Scott, however, who was in charge of the war, ordered Clinch to stay at Fort Drane.
 Gaines's men were soon reduced to eating their horses and mules, and an occasional dog, while a battle went on for eight days.
 Still at Fort Drane, Clinch requested that General Scott change his orders and allow him to go to Gaines' aid.
 Clinch finally decided to disobey Scott and left to join Gaines just one day before Scott's permission to do so arrived at Fort Drane.
 Clinch and his men reached Camp Izard on March 6, chasing away the Seminoles.